aliefamzari/speedtestcsv/README.md

 1. Test your internet speed and output to CSV file.
 2. Powershell script will download,unzip speedtest binary and save it to C:\ProgramData\SpeedtestCLI\
 3. Result will be save on C:\ProgramData\SpeedtestCLI\result.csv
 4. Intended to run as task scheduler.
 For example every 1 hour.
+To hide windows powershell frame, check the box *'Run wheater user is logged on or not'* in Task Scheduler settings.
 5. Download/Upload result will popup as windows notification on each run.
 ![Notification](https://github.com/aliefamzari/speedtestcsv/blob/main/img/cUPV0RibaL.png?raw=true "Optional Title")